-- This order is an amendment to 2021 CHRT 41 based on the consent of the parties and following a Letter-Decision from the Tribunal.
-A Letter-Decision is the equivalent of an oral ruling being made at the bench, which is binding and for which legal reasons will follow. - The Tribunal orders Canada to fund all First Nations or First Nations-authorized service providers for the full cost of the purchase and/or construction of capital assets that support the delivery of Jordan's Principle services to children on reserve, including in Ontario and the Yukon. - The Tribunal further orders Canada to fund First Nations or First Nations-authorized service providers to conduct capital needs and feasibility studies regarding the purchase and/or construction of capital assets for the delivery of Jordan's Principle on-reserve, including in Ontario, in the Northwest Territories, and in Yukon, and off-reserve.
+- This order is an amendment to 2021 CHRT 41 based on the consent of the parties and following a letter-decision from the Tribunal.
+A letter-decision is equivalent to an oral ruling being made at the bench, which is binding and for which legal reasons will follow. - The Tribunal orders Canada to fund all First Nations or First Nations-authorized service providers for the full cost of the purchase and/or construction of capital assets that support the delivery of Jordan's Principle services to children on reserve, including in Ontario and the Yukon.

+- The Tribunal further orders Canada to fund First Nations or First Nations-authorized service providers to conduct capital needs and feasibility studies regarding the purchase and/or construction of capital assets for the delivery of Jordan's Principle on-reserve, including in Ontario, in the Northwest Territories, and in Yukon, and off-reserve. - The Tribunal rules that Canada cannot interpret the Financial Administration Act (FAA) in a way that hinders its implementation of the Tribunal orders.
+Tribunal orders are to be read harmoniously with the FAA and, in the event of conflict, the Tribunal orders have primacy over the FAA.